Tunneling effect of fermions in silicene through potential barrier: Introduction

-The remainder of this paper includes three sections and is organized as follows: In Sec. \ref{MTM}, we will outline the technical details of our methodology for calculating quantum transport features with a Dirac-like Hamiltonian.
-In this regard, a theoretical formalism will be provided, as well as a description of the model of the silicene field-effect transistor with spin-orbit coupling.
-Indeed, the issue of how to incorporate different parts into the Hamiltonian system that describes the particles scattered by a rectangular silicene barrier will be formulated.
-The solution of the energy spectrum corresponding to each region, expressed in terms of various scattering parameters, will then be described.
-In Sec. \ref{TPB}, the scattering problem will be solved by using the boundary condition to explicitly obtain the transmission and reflection probabilities.
-We will also pay particular attention to the Klein tunneling phenomenon of Dirac electrons, which occurs when a standard rectangular potential barrier is crossed.
-All the numerical results and their corresponding discussions will be presented, and compared with other theoretical and experimental results in the literature.
-In Sec. \ref{CON}, the corresponding conductance will be computed using the Landauer-B\"{u}ttiker formalism implemented in a developed computer program.
-Finally, the main conclusions will be given about the overall work in the last section.
+The structure of this paper is as follows: In Sec. \ref{MTM}, we will delineate the technical aspects of our methodology for computing quantum transport {properties} using a Dirac-like Hamiltonian.
+Specifically, we will address the incorporation of different components into the Hamiltonian system that describes particles scattered by a rectangular silicene barrier.
+Subsequently, we will determine the energy spectrum for each region, expressed in terms of various scattering parameters.
+In Sec. \ref{TPB}, we will solve the scattering problem by employing boundary conditions to explicitly derive transmission and reflection probabilities.
+We will present numerical results, discuss their implications, and compare them with other theoretical and experimental findings from the literature.
+In Sec. \ref{CON}, the associated conductance will be theoretically computed using the Landauer-B\"{u}ttiker formalism and numerically analyzed.
+Finally, we summarize and conclude our work.